 West Virginia has never officially considered adopting a death with dignity law.
 However, citizen groups are actively working to legalize aid in dying in West Virginia.

-Everything you need to know about burial and cremation in West Virginia.
+Find out what you need to know before having a home funeral in West Virginia.